Yash-Bhalodiya/Mondrian-Project/README.md

 # Mondrian-Project
-Using HTML and CSS creating a painting inspired from Piet Mondrian (Dutch painter)
+Using HTML and CSS creating a painting,inspired by Piet Mondrian (Dutch painter)